Nikhil-0924/votingapplication/README.md

 # votingapplication
-This repo is based on the EKS, MongoDB, API, Security and Secrets Management, PersiKubernetes ResourcesstentVolume and PersistentVolumeClaim
+This repo is based on the EKS, MongoDB, API, Security and Secrets Management, Kubernetes ResourcesstentVolume and PersistentVolumeClaim

 **Frontend:**
 The frontend of this application is built using React and JavaScript.
 It provides a responsive and user-friendly interface for casting votes.